 Therefore, on most occasions, you will not be able to see a past life yourself, unless you’re capable enough of dealing with it.

 - It can seem exciting to revisit the Akashic Records and retrieve your soul’s journey.
 But becoming overly obsessed with the past is one of many spiritual vices.
 Trust me, I’ve been there!
-So please remember that though past life regression is useful to understand some of our behaviors, we don’t always need to know WHY something happened for us to change who we are NOW.
+So please remember that though past life regression is useful to understand some of our behaviours, we don’t always need to know WHY something happened for us to change who we are NOW.

 - It is expensive.
 I don’t know why.
 But in general, all healers charge a fortune for past life regression.
 I don’t discredit their work, and I’m all for balancing the karmic debt in whatever way one deems fit.
 But I’d say that if you can understand the process and go for a few sessions just to get the idea, you should focus on learning how to regress yourself.

 It’s really not that difficult.
 Dave Elman, the pioneer in Hypnotherapy has explained in great lengths about all this.
 Unfortunately his book is difficult to purchase anymore.
-But looping back to where we started, Dr Brian has a fantastic collection of resources for self-hypnosis, layered into his books.
+But looping back to where we started, Dr Brian Weiss has a fantastic collection of resources for self-hypnosis, layered into his books.

 All that being said, let’s talk about the benefits of a past life review with a few more stories.